Marine Recreational Forecasts - Kapiti

 Inshore waters from Waitarere to Pukerua Bay and out to Kapiti Island.

-STORM warning for COOK GALE warning for STEPHENS
+STORM warnings for COOK and STEPHENS

 For more detailed weather information visit